The Property Management Paradigm Shift: From Facility Caretaker to Strategic Building Partner

 In September 2022, the Federal Reserve raised interest rates an additional 0.75 percentage points to help temper inflation.
 As a result, borrowing money became more expensive.
 Today, boards and building owners looking to refinance a mortgage or acquire a loan to finance a capital improvement, or other large expenses, will pay more to access those funds.
 On the flip side, boards and owners saw greater returns on savings and money market accounts and strong yields on CDs.

-To help clients invest reserve funds, refinance mortgages or borrow money for capital projects, buildings managed by FirstService Residential have access to FirstService Financial, the company’s in-house banking and lending affiliate.
+To help clients invest reserve funds, refinance mortgages or borrow money for capital projects, buildings managed by FirstService Residential have access to FirstService Financial, the company’s banking and lending affiliate.
 With billions in deposits placed at commercial banks serving the real estate sector, the affiliate team is able to negotiate loans with lower interest rates and better terms than buildings can typically obtain on their own.

 "In the last year, we closed more than 50 loans totaling $250 million for clients.
 Based on the size of FirstService Residential’s portfolio, we’ve been able to negotiate interest rates about 0.5% below the industry average, which has saved our clients more than $1.5 million in annual interest payments.”